Writing Tip Refresher

 It sounds better to have your character chowing down on shrimp with lobster sauce rather than eating Asian food.

-Writing is enhanced if your character spies a flock of starlings rather than seeing a group of birds.
+Writing is enhanced if your character spies a flock of starlings rather than sees a group of birds.

 You get the picture!